unvt/niroku/NARRATIVE.md

 As companions, AIs are not adversaries.
 We do not scold them, publicly attack them, or treat them as enemies.
 Errors made by our AI companions are our errors too.
 We accept these errors, and we fix them together.
 This is our culture.

+In this niroku project, generative AI coded the scripts and the markdown files, with help from human members.

 ## The portable web

 We focus on the portable web so people can use and learn Smart Maps in constrained or unstable environments.
 Our goal is to make technologies used by full‑scale web map servers run smoothly on single‑board computers (SBCs) such as the Raspberry Pi 4B.